jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide2.md

  - Data Sovereignty Path
  - Get All Paths (informational only)

-### Explore srctl on the Rome VM
+## Rome VM: SRv6 on Linux

+The Rome VM is simulating a user host or endpoint and will use its Linux dataplane to perform SRv6 traffic encapsulation:

+ - Linux SRv6 route reference: https://segment-routing.org/index.php/Implementation/Configuration

    1. Login to the Rome VM
    ```
    ssh cisco@198.18.128.103
    ```